 Look Up and Get Connected

 It’s getting harder and harder to look up and get connected.
-I am fully aware just how engaged I am in what happens online and my iPhone.
-Where are we going and what happens if we don’t look up and get connected?
+I am fully aware of just how engaged I am in what happens online and on my iPhone.
+Where are we going, and what happens if we don’t look up and get connected?
 This is not a critique of anybody’s lifestyle because I am part of it, not above it or below it.

 Look Up and Get Connected - Providence Holistic Counseling Services - eye contact father